TPU Inner Tubes Explained: Weight, Performance, and When They’re Worth It

 What Is the Advantage of TPU Inner Tube?

-You get superior puncture resistance and flexibility benefits, cutting weight about 70%, lowering rolling resistance for faster acceleration, reducing air loss, and packing much smaller—though you’ll pay more, it’s ideal for performance cyclists.
+You get superior puncture resistance and flexibility, cutting weight about 70%, lowering rolling resistance for faster acceleration, reducing air loss, and packing much smaller.
+The cost is higher, but TPU is ideal for performance-focused cyclists.

 Are There Any Disadvantages to TPU Tubes?